2. Understanding the stories you unconsciously hold about yourself as an activist

 Which did you agree with most?
 If you mostly replied true to the statements, you have likely fallen into the victim trap.
 That’s okay, it happens to many of us.
 The story that positions you as the victim of the climate crisis implies that others have caused it and therefore others need to solve it.
 Instead of seeing yourself as an expert who’s able to think out of the box and develop creative solutions to the climate crisis, you place the agency on other people.

 Do you hold none of the above stories about yourself as an activist?
 Do you hold a number of them?
 Can you think of any other story you hold about yourself?
 For example, that of a caretaker, a rebel or a creator?

 We invite you to think about any other narrative you might hold about yourself as a change-maker and write it down.
-If you want, you can come up with statements for your story – such as the ones above - and share them with your friends/colleagues or in the discussion forum for this course, in order to inspire others.
+If you want, you can come up with statements for your story – such as the ones above - and share them with your friends/colleagues in order to inspire others.

 Questions for reflection

 To continue exploring the stories we hold about ourselves, we invite you to reflect on the following questions.
-You can do so on your own, with your friends, within your organisation or group, or in the discussion forum for this course.
+You can do so on your own, with your friends, within your organisation or group.

 How does the story you hold about yourself impact your activism?

 Why do you think your story impacts your activism the way it does?